Giants 3, Mets 2 | Federal News Network

 |2

-Umpires_Home, Jeremie Rehak; First, James Hoye; Second, Brian O’Nora; Third, Mark Ripperger.
+Umpires_Home, Mark Ripperger; First, Jeremie Rehak; Second, James Hoye; Third, Brian O’Nora.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.